 embedding cultural competency in pharmacy education

 ensuring Indigenous attributes are valued and respected across all areas

 Faye is a Wiradjuri yinaa (woman) from Trangie, NSW.
 She is a pharmacist with leadership and expertise in education.

-She is currently Associate Professor in Aboriginal and Torres Strait Islander health in the School of Population Health at the University of New South Wales (UNSW).
-This year she has started her new role as one of two new Deputy National Rural Health Commissioners.
-Here she will play a vital role in the Federal Government's agenda to increase access to rural health services.
+She is currently a Professor of Indigenous Health at the University of Technology Sydney (UTS) Faculty of Health.
+She is also one of two Deputy National Rural Health Commissioners, where she plays a vital role in the Federal Government's agenda to increase access to rural health services.